gitmarut/locust-istio/README.md

 # Locust-istio

 Python scripts to enable Locust to send traffic to a istio ingressgateway which will handle traffic for multiple hostnames.

+## Rationale
-Some challenges I faced while testing traffic,
+Some challenges I faced while using locust to test traffic on istio service mesh.

 1. In a development test setup these hostname may not get resolved by DNS.
 So traffic need to resolve IP address manually like in "--connect-to" flag in curl